 Plays in Place staff:

-In recent years, he’s returned to his site-specific explorations, writing Blood on the Snow for The Bostonian Society, which had sold out runs in 2016 and 2017, and Both/And, a play about quantum entanglement, for the Central Square Theater and the MIT Museum, which premiered in 2017 and has returned to the MIT Museum for the summer of 2018.
-Patrick is writing and producing Cato & Dolly for The Bostonian Society, which will be part of their Through the Keyhole exhibit around unheard voices from American history and the door from the Hancock Mansion.
-In addition, he’s the artist-in-residence at the Mount Auburn Cemetery, where he is writing a series of short plays to be performed around the grounds of the cemetery in 2019 (to be produced by Plays in Place).
+In recent years, he’s returned to his site-specific explorations, writing Blood on the Snow for The Bostonian Society, which had sold out runs at The Old State House, and Both/And, a play about quantum entanglement, for the Central Square Theater and the MIT Museum.
+After founding Plays in Place, Patrick wrote and produced Cato & Dolly for The Bostonian Society, and was the artist-in-residence at the Mount Auburn Cemetery from 2018-2019, where he wrote and produced The America Plays, The Nature Plays, and Moonlight Abolitionists, all produced by Plays in Place.

-Patrick’s historical plays include Reading the Mind of God (about astronomers Kepler and Tycho), Fire on Earth (on the men behind the English Bible and Reformation), None but the Best (on 19th century Boston publisher and philanthropist, Daniel Sharp Ford), and The Prisoner of St. Pierre (about Auguste Ciparis and the eruption of Mt.
+Patrick’s other historical plays include Reading the Mind of God (about astronomers Kepler and Tycho), Fire on Earth (on the men behind the English Bible and Reformation), None but the Best (on 19th century Boston publisher and philanthropist, Daniel Sharp Ford), and The Prisoner of St. Pierre (about Auguste Ciparis and the eruption of Mt.
 Pele).
-His contemporary plays include Mox Nox, Drift, Blinders, Chore Monkeys, and Constant State of Panic, and have been produced and developed by theatres across the country.
-His short plays have received more than 1,000 productions from schools and theaters in 14 countries and appear in various anthologies.
+His contemporary plays include Mox Nox, Drift, Blinders, Chore Monkeys, and Constant State of Panic, and have been produced and developed by theaters across the country.
+His short plays have received more than 1,000 productions from schools and theaters in 16 countries.

-In addition to writing plays, Patrick is deeply involved with the New England and national theatre scene, and co-founded and leads the New England New Play Alliance, founded the online Playwright Submission Binge, as is the Dramatists Guild Regional Rep for Northern New England.
-He also writes novels, screenplays, and radio plays.
+In addition to writing plays, Patrick is deeply involved with the New England and national theatre scene, and co-founded the New England New Play Alliance, and founded the online Playwright Marketing Binge.
+He also writes novels, screenplays, and audio plays.
 In his spare time, he likes to garden and fix up old houses.
-You can read more on Patrick and his work at www.gabridge.com.

 Plays in Place associated artists: